 While “telekinetic Tina” was a red flag, “Jason Takes Manhattan” is a blaring red beam to signal the steady decline of the franchise.
 I must warn you, from here on out, the movies only get worse.
 The film opens with two teens floating across Crystal Lake on a boat much too big for a lake.
 For some reason, their anchor is dragging across the bottom of the lake, and for some other reason, there is a massive underwater power line sitting at the bottom of the lake, as well.
 Naturally, the anchor hooks onto the power line and drags it across Jason’s body, immediately resurrecting him, because electricity.
 Jason kills the teenage couple and steals a hockey mask that one of the teens had on board.
 Then, without explanation, we see Jason pop up out of the ocean next to a ship that is taking high school seniors on a trip to New York.
 He rides the anchor to the top and sneaks on board, being the stealthy ninja that he is, where the plot is set up for the rest of the film.

 Jason manages to kill nearly everyone on board except for 2 teachers, 3 students and a dog, who all manage to escape via a rowboat.
 By the time the survivors escape, the ship is on fire and slowly sinking into the ocean, still miles from New York.
 The group eventually finds New York, but almost immediately after they make landfall, so does Jason, who apparently swam the whole way through the ocean.
 If you think that’s ridiculous, you haven’t seen anything yet.
 After finding the group, Jason decides to fight one of the students on a rooftop.
 “Fight” might not be the right word, because Jason just stands there and lets the teen punch him until his knuckles are bleeding and he can’t stand up, then Jason just pops him in the head one time and sends his head flying into a dumpster.
 Jason then recovers the head from the dumpster and puts it on the dashboard of a cop car, because who the hell knows why?
 Jason eventually corners the main couple in the sewer, but luckily the one girl has a bucket of acid which she immediately dumps on Jason’s head.
 This causes Jason’s face to melt off and him to let out a scream that had me laughing until I cried.
-In the end, a bunch of water rushes into the sewer and Jason drowns – again.
-I guess that makes sense, Jason getting killed by a bunch of water, even though he just swam through the fucking ocean.
+In the end, Jason is melted by a rush of toxic waste flooding the sewer (which also temporarily transforms him back into a child for some reason).

 Jason Goes to Hell: The Final Friday (1993)